Sudan says talks on Ethiopia’s Nile dam fail to produce deal | WTOP

 Ethiopia wants to begin filling the dam’s massive reservoir in the coming weeks.
 But Egypt has raised concerns that filling the reservoir too quickly and without an agreement could significantly reduce the amount of Nile water available to Egypt.
 Both countries have made clear in the past that they could take steps to protect their interests, should negotiations fail, and experts fear a breakdown in talks could lead to conflict.

-The three countries were to reach a deal crafted by the U.S. and the World Bank in February but Ethiopia did not attend the signing meeting and accused the Trump administration of siding with Egypt.
+The three countries were to reach a deal in February but Ethiopia did not attend the signing meeting and accused the Trump administration of siding with Egypt.

 “257 million people in east Africa are relying on Ethiopia to show strong leadership, which means striking a fair deal.
 Technical issues have been resolved – time to get the GERD deal done before filling it with Nile River water!,” the U.S. National Security Council tweeted Wednesday.

-Note: This story was first published on June 17, 2020.
-It was updated on June 18, 2020, to correct that the World Bank was not involved in crafting a deal that could end a dispute among three Nile basin countries over Ethiopia’s construction of a hydroelectric dam.